UltraEngine/Benchmarks/README.md

 ## Diagnostic Tools

-[FRAPS](https://www.fraps.com) can be used to measure the framerate.
-Some other FPS counter overlays will reduce performance significantly enough to alter your readings, by a lot.
+Built-in FPS counters are provided.
+[FRAPS](https://www.fraps.com) can also be used to measure the framerate, but is reportedly not displaying on some Vulkan drivers.
+Some other FPS counter overlays such as OpenGPU OCAT will reduce performance significantly enough to alter your readings, by a lot, and are not suitable for measuring high frequency framerates.

 [TechPowerUp GPU-Z](https://www.techpowerup.com/download/gpu-z/) can be used to measure GPU utilization.
 Windows task manager does not correctly measure this metric.